dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity-enable-qrcodes.md

 ## TOTP client and server time skew

 TOTP authentication depends on both the server and authenticator device having an accurate time.
 Tokens only last for 30 seconds.
-If TOTP 2FA logins are failing check that the server time is accurate, and preferably synchronized to an accurate NTP service.
+If TOTP 2FA logins are failing, check that the server time is accurate, and preferably synchronized to an accurate NTP service.